gitcoinco/grants-stack/.github/PULL_REQUEST_TEMPLATE.md

 ## PR checklist

 For every PR, make sure that these statements are true:
 - [ ] Includes only changes relevant to the original ticket.
-Significant refactoring or formatting needs to be separated.
+Significant refactoring needs to be separated.
-- [ ] Doesn't contain unnecessary type casts and non-null asserts
+- [ ] Doesn't contain type casts and non-null assertions.
-- [ ] Doesn't add `@ts-ignore`
+- [ ] Doesn't add `@ts-ignore`.
-- [ ] Doesn't disable lints, particularly `no-any` lints
+- [ ] Doesn't disable lints.
-- [ ] Doesn't use `useState` just for computation - use plain variables instead
+- [ ] Doesn't use `useState` just for computation - use plain variables instead.
 - [ ] Splits components into pure components that don't depend on external state or hooks.
-- [ ] Doesn't add components inside of components that depend on variables in the parent scope - separate them out
+- [ ] Doesn't add components inside of components that depend on variables in the parent scope - separate them out.
-- [ ] Doesn't propagate optional values without good reason, doesn't mark property values as optional if that doesn't represent reality
+- [ ] Doesn't propagate optional values without good reason, doesn't mark property values as optional if that doesn't represent reality.
-- [ ] Doesn't duplicate existing code
+- [ ] Doesn't duplicate existing code.
-- [ ] Parses out-of-domain data
+- [ ] Parses out-of-domain data - this includes user input, API respones, on-chain data etc.
-- [ ] Does things as simple as possible, but not simpler.
-- [ ] Doesn't reinvent the wheel or create premature abstractions.
 - [ ] Doesn't contain commented out code.
 - [ ] Doesn't contain skipped or empty tests.

+Subjective - at the discretion of the reviewers
+- Does things as simply as possible, but not simpler.
+- Doesn't reinvent the wheel or create premature abstractions.

 ##### Description